 Figure 6.
-Annual average (a) and 2018 (b) nitrogen to phopshorus mass ratio.
+Annual average (a) and 2019 (b) nitrogen to phosphorus mass ratio.
 Black triangles represent data collected by other programs from the epilimnion, black circles 2m integrated samples collected by AsRA and AWI.
 Vertical bars represent one standard deviation of the mean.

 As the two primary nutrients in aquatic ecosystems, the ratio of nitrogen to phosphorus can influence nutrient limitation and which phytoplankton species are dominant.
 Increasing occurrence of harmful algal blooms has renewed interest in lake nutrient cycling and how that relates to the occurrence of toxic blooms.
 The importance of TN:TP to cyanobacterial blooms is debated, but there is evidence that low TN:TP mass ratios favor both nitrogen fixing and non-nitrogen fixing cyanobacteria (Smith 1983).
 A TN:TP mass ratio of 22:1 appears to be a threshold under which lakes are more likely to be dominated by N-fixing cyanobacteria (Smith et al. 1985).
 Laboratory experiments have shown that the non-nitrogen fixing Microcystis to dominate below ratios of 44:1 (Fujimoto & Sudo 1997).
-While TN:TP ratios may be an important driver of cyanobacterial blooms, it is important to recognize that other factors are important as well, such as temperature, salinity, NO3:NH4 mass ratios, and pH (Liu et al. 2011).
+While TN:TP ratios may be an important driver of cyanobacterial blooms, it is important to recognize that other factors are important as well, such as temperature, salinity, NO2:NH, mass ratios, and pH (Liu et al. 2011).

 In Mirror Lake, there is no long-term trend in TN:TP ratios.
 For much of the record mean annual ratios are above 50:1.
 Mean annual ratios aren't as important as the seasonal variation, as blooms occur at specific times of the year when conditions are favorable.
-For much of 2018, TN:TP ratios were below 44:1 suggesting the potential for Mycrocystis to bloom, and dipped below 22:1 on several occasions during the late-summer and fall.
-These dips were associated with spikes in TP, the source of which is undetermined.
-Further investigation is needed to determine if this is common for Mirror Lake or if there is a local source of phosphorus driving these changes.
+For much of 2019, TN:TP ratios were below 44:1 suggesting the potential for Microcystis to bloom, but never dipped below 22:1.